 The Power of Water

 Water is the eternal life-force, all living entities thrive on water.
 Water is one of the most important, and easiest, changes a person can make in their health.
-In fact, if there is just one change you can commit to today, choose drinking more water (half your body weight in ounces each day, to be exact).
+In fact, if there is just one change you can commit to today, choose drinking more water.

 Because every cell in our body needs water, dehydration occurs easily.
-Getting our bodies into a hydrated state is a simple yet “Profound Healing Tool.
+The effects of dehydration involve numerous body systems, and symptoms can range from mild to life threatening.
+Getting our bodies into a hydrated state is a simple yet “Profound Healing Tool”.

 Are you dehydrated?